philou/philou.github.com/_posts/2019-02-10-focus-on-core-domain-with-relationships-from-ddd-and-event-storming.markdown

  - architecture
  - squash-BDUF-with-event-storming-series
  - event storming
-description: "Functional Areas are a key aspect of Domain Driven Design.
+description: "Bounded Contexts are a key aspect of Domain Driven Design.
 Here is a DDD and Event Storming follow-up activity to collaboratively agree on target domain relationships.
-This way, we can ensure that core areas keep the most of the focus and priority throughout the life of the system."
+This way, we can ensure that core contexts keep the most of the focus and priority throughout the life of the system."
 header:
    teaser: /imgs/2019-02-10-focus-on-core-domain-with-relationships-from-ddd-and-event-storming/core-stronghold-teaser.jpeg
    og_image: /imgs/2019-02-10-focus-on-core-domain-with-relationships-from-ddd-and-event-storming/core-stronghold-og.jpeg
 ---
-_Functional Areas are a key aspect of [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
-Here is a DDD and [Event Storming](https://www.eventstorming.com/) activity to find what kind of domain relationships will ensure focus on core areas._
+_Bounded Contexts are a key aspect of [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
+Here is a DDD and [Event Storming](https://www.eventstorming.com/) activity to find what kind of domain relationships will ensure focus on core contexts._

 This is the 12th post in [a series about how to use Event Storming to kick start architecture on good tracks](/categories/#squash-bduf-with-event-storming-series).
 It might be a good idea to start reading from [the beginning](/misadventures-with-big-design-up-front/).

 Following [the previous posts](/check-that-core-areas-have-the-upper-hand-with-event-storming-and-ddd/), here is where we stand

-*   We have identified functional areas
+*   We have identified bounded contexts
 *   their relationships
 *   and where should the decision power be